-Transactions with key management personnel (Executive Board, Management Board Banking and Supervisory Board) and post-employment benefit plans are transactions with related parties.
+Transactions with key management personnel (Executive Board, Management Board Banking and Supervisory Board) and postemployment benefit plans are transactions with related parties.
 These transactions are disclosed in more detail as required by Part 9 Book 2 of the Dutch Civil Code in the remuneration report included in the annual report.
-The relevant sections of the remuneration report therefore form part of the annual accounts.
+The relevant sections of the remuneration report therefore form part of the financial statements.